Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: Conclusions

-Concerning further research: The most needed are spectroscopic observations of fainter W~UMa-type binaries.
-The case of AW~UMa suggests that medium-resolution ($R \simeq 15,\!000 - 20,\!000$) data may be adequate for an acceptable determination of $q_{\rm sp}$, but that analysis of detailed profiles and detection of ESPs require a higher resolution ($R > 30,\!000$).
-The binary FG~Hya ($V \simeq 10$) is the only case of the inverted mass-ratio discrepancy (Section~\ref{discr}, Figure~\ref{fig_q-discrep}); it urgently requires a new $q_{\rm sp}$ determination.
-Binaries with less extreme mass ratios particularly need spectroscopic work: We already have tantalizing indications \citep{DDO-11,PR2008} that medium-resolution RV profiles for V566~Oph ($V \simeq 7.5$, $q_{\rm sp} = 0.263 \pm 0.012$) look -- unlike those of our two binaries -- as predicted by the Lucy model.
-Interpreted within the St\c{e}pie\'{n} model, this may be an indication that the circumbinary flow fully dominates the profile shape.
-This case possibly sends a signal that by considering our two, extremely low mass-ratio systems, we fortuitously selected atypical binaries with particularly prominent primaries.
-It may be of use to note that the two binaries considered here may not be the most extreme cases in terms of the very small mass ratio: Smaller values of $q_{\rm ph}$ were already reported in the literature \citep{Wadh2021,Li2022,Guo2023}.
+New spectroscopic investigations of W~UMa-type binaries are urgently needed.
+Observations of AW~UMa at two spectral resolutions suggests that medium-resolution ($R \simeq 15,\!000 - 20,\!000$) data may suffice for an acceptable determination of $q_{\rm sp}$.
+However, detailed analysis of spectral profiles and detection of ESPs require a higher resolution ($R > 30,\!000$).
+The binary FG~Hya ($V \simeq 10$, $q_{\rm sp} = 0.14$) is the only case of the inverted mass-ratio discrepancy (Section~\ref{discr}, Figure~\ref{fig_q-discrep}), and it urgently requires a new spectroscopic determination.
+Binaries with less extreme mass ratios particularly need spectroscopic work: we already have tantalizing indications \citep{DDO-11,PR2008} that medium-resolution RV profiles for V566~Oph ($V \simeq 7.5$, $q_{\rm sp} = 0.263 \pm 0.012$) look -- unlike those of our two binaries -- as predicted by the Lucy model.
+Interpreted within the St\c{e}pie\'{n} model, this may indicate that the circumbinary flow fully dominates the spectroscopic profile shape for V566~Oph, in contrast to our two, very low mass-ratio systems where the primaries are dominant.
+It is possible that the flow dominance is a typical situation for W~UMa binaries with mass ratios larger than some specific value.
+We note that the two binaries considered here are not cases of extremely small $q_{\rm ph}$, as smaller values have already been reported in the literature \citep{Wadh2021,Li2022,Guo2023}.